be upon us, and establish the work of

 While making culture was the first thing God asked of humans, work was how God asked them to do it.
-Calling involves much more than our job but, for most of us, work (paid or unpaid) is our single biggest time commitment every week, meaning our jobs will be the main context through which we follow Jesus, love one another, and serve Los Angeles.
+Calling involves much more than our job but, for most of us, work (paid or unpaid) is our single biggest time commitment every week, meaning our work will be the main context through which we follow Jesus, love one another, and serve Los Angeles.
 It’s the main way God cares for people and provides the world its daily bread.

 The gospel is a story of design and redesign.
 A universe in which God refers to himself as Creator, Maker, and Author is a universe in which design matters.
 Whether we work in architecture, in graphic, interior, fashion, experience, or character design, or in any design field of any kind, what does it mean to design in the image of a redemptive Designer?
 How can we love our neighbor well through the experiences, objects, and media we create for them?